-Nature has its own way of companion farming.
-Just observe in the wild how Pines and Rhodendrons love the company of each other.
-Even the fungi in the soil and the moss on the trees help.
-They too are an integral part of this companionship that develops in nature.
+Nature has its own way of practicing companion farming, as can be seen in the symbiotic relationship between pines and rhododendrons in the wild.
+Even the fungi in the soil and the moss on the trees play a vital role in this companionship that develops in nature.

 Rosemary and lavender, in particular, are known for their ability to repel insects, which is why you’ll often find these herbs flourishing in our little herb garden.
 By allowing nature to take its course and observing its wisdom, we have been able to create a thriving, self-sustaining garden that is as beautiful as it is bountiful.